The Subscribe step of the Retention Journey is the key step for monitoring the health of your subscription business.

 Your Subscribe analytics are the main scoreboard for your service and are the primary source of truth for the health of your subscriber base generally.
 This makes them a very useful starting point for creating your new strategies.

 As well as for tracking what results past strategies have delivered.
 Here are two examples of how your Subscribe analytics can be used to focus your attention and resources.

 1. New Subscriber Growth

 Your growth is powered by a dual engine, with acquisition at one end and retention at the other.
 So one of the most important dimensions to track on the Subscribe step is your New Subscriber Trend, and how that trend is impacting your overall growth rate.

 You can quickly assess how that engine is performing in the subscriber evolution chart.
 Investment in either acquisition strategies (eg. content, trials, or marketing) should see your acquisition curve trend upward relative to your active subscriber trend.
 Excellent retention will show the opposite relationship.

-Engagement and offer growth analytics are a good next step for building your acquisition strategies.
+Engagement and offer growth analytics are a good next steps for building your acquisition strategies.

 2. Seasonal Dynamics